 One of the best ways to change your life’s potential is to travel alone.

-It can break you free from comfort zones, increase your confidence, and further develop your intuition.
+It can break you free from your comfort zone, increase your confidence, and further develop your intuition.

 In one study, many participants admitted having friends that could go with them on a vacation, but, they chose to travel solo for personal reasons.
 Their reasons were; self-discovery, personal growth, bravery and meeting new people.